This article will explain the Big Short and the 2008 subprime mortgage collapse in simple terms.

 - Buying insurance on something your do not own is a behavior with potential for abuse (big banks)

-- Buying insurance on something for more than it’s worth is a behavior with potential for abuse (big banks)
+- Buying insurance on something for more than it’s worth is a behavior with potential for abuse (big banks).
+This is where most of the money in the financial crisis switched hands.

-Anyway, I hope this post helped if you were looking for someone to explain the Big Short.
-Thank you for reading the Best Interest.
+I hope this post helped if you were looking for someone to explain the Big Short.
+Thanks for reading the Best Interest.